 Silicones in hair products

-Silicone can be found in many different products such as baby pacifiers and baking tins, but also in some types of glue and sealant.
+Silicones (such as paraffin (wax), Vera microcirstallina, petrolatum) are found in many different products such as pacifiers for babies and baking molds, as well as in some types of glues and sealants.

-Because silicone lays a layer around your hair, it is, as it were, 'sealed'.
-As a result, for example, ingredients of a nourishing shampoo or conditioner can no longer reach your hair and therefore cannot nourish it.
-That is why we do not use silicones within the cg method.
+Because silicones create a layer around your hair, it is "sealed," so to speak.
+As a result, ingredients from a conditioning shampoo or conditioner, for example, can no longer reach your hair and thus cannot nourish it.
+This is why we do not use silicones within the cg method.

-You can recognize silicones on the ingredient list by the words that end in '-cone', 'conol', '-xane' and '-col':
+You recognize silicones on the ingredient list by the words ending in '-cone', 'conol', '-xane' and '-col' such as:

 - Cetearyl Methicone

 There are also water-soluble silicones.
+You can use these within the CG Method.
 These do not cause build up, but can be removed with water.
-These are water soluble silicones:
+These are water-soluble silicones:

-- PEG-8 Dimethicone and other silicones that start with PEG
+- PEG-8 Dimethicone and other silicones beginning with PEG

 - Dimethicone Copolyol